-To assist forensic analysts in recovering such artifacts, we aim to develop a forensic tool for extraction of conversation records left by web-based messaging applications in physical memory dumps.
-As opposed to their native counterparts, web-based applications run inside a browser and are becoming increasingly popular because users do not need to install them on their computers; all they need to do is to open a browser and visit a URL.
-By focusing on physical memory analysis, our goal is to complement the functionality of existing forensic tools which focus on the analysis of persistent state, e.g., local logs (Yang et al., 2016; Al Mutawa et al., 2011), and to address a latent need for the analysis of high-level data present in such memory dumps (Simon and Slay, 2009).
+To assist analysts in recovering such artifacts, we aim to develop a forensic tool for the extraction of conversation records left by messaging applications in physical memory dumps.
+Web-based messaging applications run inside a browser and are becoming increasingly popular since users do not need to install them on their computers.
+Unfortunately, communication records exchanged in web-applications are not stored in desktops' persistent storage.
+This fact complicates the task of forensic analysts in acquiring digital evidence.
+In contrast, while native applications (e.g. in mobile devices) may leverage persistent storage, such applications' persistent state can be tampered with or intentionally deleted.
+By focusing on physical memory analysis, our goal is to complement the functionality of existing forensic tools which focus on the analysis of persistent state, e.g., local logs (Al Mutawa et al., 2011; Yang et al., 2016) or databases (Anglano, 2014; Anglano et al., 2017), and to address a latent need for the analysis of high-level data found lingering in memory dumps (Simon and Slay, 2009).